 In 2019 I’m looking forward to working with photographic artist David Lockwood and artist Arthur Lockwood on a new collaborative project and exhibition that will be shown at the The Victoria Gallery & Museum in the Summer: I am also completing work on my poetry collection Insane Places and writing a book on American poet, Frank Bidart.

-I live in Liverpool with my husband and 5 of my 6 children (the eldest now living in London) and work as Writer-in-Residence at The Open Eye Gallery and Poet-in-Residence at Mersey Care NHS Foundation Trust.
-I also work on writing and well-being projects for the charity North End Writers.
+‘Sleeping in the Middle’ (a poetry work in sound responding to images by photographer, A.J.
+Wilkinson) was exhibited at Open Eye Gallery in May 2018 and published in a booklet of the same title.
 My collection Waiting for the Brown Trout God (2009) was published by Headland Publications.
-My most recent collection – Voices of the Benares – was published by Lapwing Publications in 2014.
+My collection – Voices of the Benares – was published by Lapwing Publications in 2014.
 My pamphlet Playing Out Time was published by Driftwood Publications (2005).
-I am currently working on my third collection.

-I have an LL.B (Hons), Diploma in Teaching in the Lifelong Learning Sector, an MA in Writing and Reading Poetry and am studying for a PhD at Liverpool University thanks to the generous support of The John Lennon Memorial Scholarship.
-I’m researching the poetry of Frank Bidart and writing a new collection inspired by themes of poetry and madness (including my own experiences).
+I have an LL.B (Hons), Diploma in Teaching in the Lifelong Learning Sector, an MA in Creative Arts (Writing and Reading Poetry) and gained my PhD in Creative Writing from University of Liverpool in 2019 thanks to my supervisors Professor Deryn Rees-Jones and Professor David Pilgrim, and the generous support of The John Lennon Memorial Scholarship.

 “Pauline Rowe’s beautiful poems mix memory, language and love in a kind of alchemy that turns the pages gold.”